stevengogogo/stevengogogo/README.md

 An interpretable and efficient neural PDE solver that uses a basis-expansion neural network architecture.
 It requires significantly fewer parameters than conventional PINNs, yielding faster training and better generalization.

 ### Free RBF-KAN
-A new approach to Kolmogorov-Arnold Networks (KANs) with adaptive radial basis functions.
-This work improves accuracy by 10x and offers a 2x speedup in fluid simulations compared to the original KAN.
+A new approach to Kolmogorov-Arnold Networks (KANs) with radial basis functions.
+This work improves accuracy by 10x and offers a 2x speedup in PDE simulations compared to the original KAN.

 ## Publications & Patents